 - I’m ashamed to admit that the first night we ate this we used it to top our super nachos.
 Yes – nacho platters for dinner.
-I know, not the healthiest of meals, but it I can redeem myself at all they were vegan.
-The next night I served this like a salsa with chips and we nibbled before dinner.
-On the third day I took the small amount that was leftover for lunch – still crunchy and fresh.
+I know, not the healthiest of meals, but if I can redeem myself at all they were vegan.
+The next night I served this as a salsa with chips and we nibbled before dinner.
+On the third day, I took the small amount that was leftover for lunch – still crunchy and fresh.
+Three days!

 - leftover fresh cooked corn on the cob is awesome in this dish, but frozen works just as easily.
 If using frozen, just thaw and go.
 If using fresh corn, just a quick blanch will do.

 - And if you are stuck, you can even use canned whole kernel corn in a pinch.

 - 2 cups fresh corn kenrals kernals from 4-5 medium ears of corn, or one16 oz bag frozen corn kernels or about 2 cans of whole kernel corn drained

 - 4 oz can diced green chilies